 The route crosses the B6165, and follows Clint Bank down to the river Nidd at Birstwith.
 A blue and yellow bike at the Station Hotel testifies to the fact that the Tour de Yorkshire has been this way.

 Although Birstwith has a Station Hotel, it no longer has a station, nor a railway.
-The dismantled railway could soon be turned into an extension to the Nidderdale Greenway, though.
+As I mentioned above, the dismantled railway could soon be turned into an extension to the Nidderdale Greenway.

 The route passes the Post Office and shop on the way out of Birstwith.
 There's a short but fairly steep climb up to Clapham Green (14%, according to the road sign).
 Then it's downhill to cross Tang Beck, and arrive at Hampsthwaite, another village on the river Nidd.